Felix-El/bazel-mingw64/README.md

 The example project to build with that toolchain is one shared library used by one executable.
 This is tailored to Ubuntu 22.04 with MinGW64 version 10.

+## Limitation

+Bazel needs to be built from [my fork](https://github.com/Felix-El/bazel) where a bug is fixed which otherfiles causes linking to fail.

 ## Building

 You need to install MinGW64 (once):